 However if she bleeds more than 80 ml with passage of blood clots or if period continues more than 7 days, it is known as heavy menstrual flow or menorrhagia.

-Menorrhagia is a major part of abnormal uterine bleeding & can interfere with mental, physical & social life of a women.
+Menorrhagia is a major part of abnormal uterine bleeding & can interfere with the mental, physical & social life of a woman.

 She can develop anemia with symptoms of breathlessness and fatigue.

 - Patients can have heavy flow due to estrogen, progesterone imbalance & such kind of problem is common in the young age group.

 - Adenomyosis (a condition in which the inner lining of the uterus (the endometrium) breaks through the muscle wall of the uterus) & intramural fibroid ( tumors that typically develop within the uterine wall and expand from there) can also cause heavy menstrual flow.